 Creating a security business culture is not merely a training session to check off compliance.
-It requires ongoing effort, said Rob Sloan, cybersecurity research director, WSJ Pro:
+It requires ongoing effort, said Rob Sloan, cybersecurity research director, WSJ Pro, Wall Street Journal.

 “Organizations must recognize that building a security culture is a long-term commitment and requires ongoing work to reflect both the changing threats and the fact that for most employees in most companies, security is not necessarily a priority.
 Motivations such as driving revenues, achieving targets and simply trying to get a job done often conflict with operating securely,” he said.